charlestang06/tutoring-app/README.md

 - [x] (MVP #4) Tutor session dashboard (custom auth login/logout, see available sessions, see historical sessions,  sign up for sessions, past taken sessions, *add session / recurring sessions utility*, calendar view)
 - [x] Deployed onto CPanel, configured DNS for a subdomain (portal.iridiumtutoring.org), 90-day SSL from Let's Encrypt Provider (HTTPS)
 - [x] Tutor profile dashboard (volunteering hours)
-- [ ] Admin improved dashboard (sort by model, create new tutor form, create new session form)
-- [ ] CI/CD pipeline for automatic deployment from GitHub to CPanel, pre-prod server for staging
+- [x] CI/CD pipeline for semi-automatic deployment from GitHub to CPanel, pre-prod server for staging
-- [ ] TDD (Test-Driven Development) for all views, forms, models, and URLs

-## Notes
+## Contributing

-Since we are deploying with a MySQL remote database, we will prototype on the local SQLite database.
-This is not ideal, but it is the best we can do with our current resources.
+Fork this repository and create a new branch for your feature.
+Once you are done, create a pull request to merge your branch into the main branch.

 ## How To Run
 We assume you have the latest version of Python installed.